google/zetasql/docs/aggregate_functions.md

 [collation]: https://github.com/google/zetasql/blob/master/docs/collation-concepts.md#collate_about

 `COUNT` can be used with differential privacy.
-To learn more, see [Differentially private aggregate functions][dp-functions].
+For more information, see [Differentially private aggregate functions][dp-functions].

 **Supported Argument Types**